-Cathie has recently completed the Society of Australian Genealogists’ Certificate in Genealogical Research and is enrolled in the Society’s Diploma in Family Historical Studies.
+Cathie has completed the Society of Australian Genealogists’ Certificate in Genealogical Research and has recently completed her thesis for the Diploma in Family Historical Studies (SAG).
 In addition, she holds a Master’s degree in Education (by research), two graduate diplomas in information technology, a Bachelor of Arts degree and a 3-year Diploma in Teaching.
 She was one of only two Australians to present at the 2019 inaugural RootsTech London and was featured in an episode of the 2020 Australian edition of Who Do You Think You Are?
 She is a member of the Association of Professional Genealogists.

 Ancestor Discovery has associate researchers in Europe, the United Kingdom (England, Scotland and Wales), the United States of America, the Republic of Ireland and Northern Ireland.
 Each of these is fully qualified to undertake the searches required for local archives and repositories.